Currys has dropped the best Xenoblade Chronicles 3 pre-order deal we’ve seen yet - NewsBreak

 After initially confirming a release date for September 2022 during a Nintendo Direct event, Monolith Soft’s hugely popular next installment in the Xenoblade series received a surprise bump up the calendar.

 Announced on 19 April , Xenoblade Chronicles 3 is now being released a full two months ahead of schedule on 29 July 2022, much to the joy of Nintendo Switch fans.
-We’ve even seen some new footage from Xenoblade Chronicles 3 in a recent Nintendo Direct stream.
+We’ve even had a chance to get a hands-on preview of the game before its official release.

 Each game in the series is loosely connected, but Nintendo has confirmed that Xenoblade Chronicles 3 will bridge the gap between the previous two mainline titles.